 Research and Development Expenses.
-R&D expenses increased to \$46.2 million for the three months ended March 31, 2024, from \$42.2 million for the same period in 2023.
-The increase in R&D expenses was primarily the result of a \$2.4 million increase in employee benefits and salaries due to our acquisitions and an increase in personnel to support our product development efforts.
-We also experienced a \$1.7 million increase in other non-employee discretionary spending, including clinical trial expenses, outside services and equipment costs.
+R&D expenses increased to \$51.1 million for the three months ended September 30, 2024, from \$42.0 million for the same period in 2023.
+The increase in R&D expenses was primarily the result of an increase of \$6.0 million in employee benefits and salaries due to an increase in personnel to support our product development efforts.
+We also experienced an increase in other non-employee discretionary spending, including clinical trial expenses, supplies and equipment costs.